blueripple/Guide/dataIndex.md

 - Some data we combine or simplify for analysis.
 In those cases we will link the data-set we use in column 1 and the source in column 2.
 - Finally, some data is too large to store a local copy on github.
 In that case, we don't link to the outside data-set in column 1 and do link to the provider in column 2.

-In all cases, the link in column 1 should be to a file or page conaining a file which is *exactly* the one we are using in our analyis.
+In all cases, the link in column 1 should be to a file or page containing a file which is *exactly* the one we are using in our analyis.
+When possible we keep the data in github so that there is a versioned history if the file changes.

 | Data Set                                          | Source                 | Comment/Description                        |
 | ------------------------------------------------- | ---------------------- | -----------------------------------------  |